 Why We Share Personal Data

-Only selected employees of HCL – such as your potential future manager(s), employees of HR and IT (for maintenance purposes only) - and selected employees of our external service providers who support us with the admission of recruitment application, may have access to your Personal Data.
-Whenever we permit a third party to access Personal Data, we will make sure the data is used in a manner consistent with this Notice (and any applicable internal data handling guidelines consistent with the sensitivity and classification of the data).
+Only selected employees of HCLTech – such as your potential future manager(s), employees of HR and IT (for maintenance purposes only) - and selected employees of our external service providers who support us with the admission of recruitment application/third-party contractors, may have access to your Personal Data.
+Whenever we permit a Third Party to access Personal Data, we will make sure the data is used in a manner consistent with this Notice (and any applicable internal data handling guidelines consistent with the sensitivity and classification of the data).

-Please note, in some circumstances third parties may qualify as controllers who process your Personal Data for their own purposes .
-Please refer to these Controllers’ privacy notice or statement.
-Otherwise, all third parties are Processors acting on the instructions of HCL.
+Please note, in some circumstances, Third Parties may qualify as Controllers who process your Personal Data for their own purposes.
+Please refer to these Controllers’ privacy notices or statements.
+Otherwise, all Third Parties are Processors acting on the instructions of HCLTech.
 Wherever we engage a Processor, we require assurances that such Processors have implemented appropriate safeguards and controls in relation to the protection of your Personal Data.
-In addition to the third parties’ legal obligations, we require that such third parties be also contractually obligated to safeguard your Personal Data.
-Ongoing oversight is maintained on the relevant processing activities being carried out by the third party.
+In addition to the Third Parties’ legal obligations, we require that such Third Parties be also contractually obligated to safeguard your Personal Data.
+Ongoing oversight is maintained on the relevant Processing activities being carried out by the Third Party.

-If required, we may conduct background checks prior to you commencing employment with us.
-In order to do so, HCL may have a requirement to share your personal data with the relevant third parties.
+For applicants and candidates, if required, we may conduct background checks prior to you commencing employment/engagement with us.
+In order to do so, HCLTech may have a requirement to share your Personal Data with the relevant Third Parties.
 These checks will be performed by our Processors who conduct background screening on our behalf.

 How Long Do We Retain your Personal Data?

-We retain your Personal Data for as long as it is necessary to fulfil the purposes for which it is processed that is for the duration of your onboarding process.
-Post onboarding and pre-joining formalities your data will not be kept longer than necessary for the purpose for which it was processed.
-For example, we may need to retain your Personal Data to comply with Tax and other applicable Laws, for audit purposes and to exercise or defend any legal claims.
+We retain your Personal Data for as long as it is necessary to fulfill the purposes for which it is processed that is for the duration of your onboarding process.
+Post onboarding and pre-joining/contracting formalities your data will not be kept longer than necessary for the purpose for which it was processed.
+For example, we may need to retain your Personal Data to comply with Tax and other Applicable Laws, for audit purposes and to exercise or defend any legal claims.

 Is Your Data Transferred Across International Borders?

-HCL is a truly global organisation so your Personal data may be transferred for the any of the above stated purposes to different global locations.
+HCLTech is a global organisation, so your Personal data, may be transferred for any of the above stated purposes to different global locations.
 These transfers will be undertaken in compliance with applicable law(s) and regulation(s).

 What are your rights and how can you exercise them?

-Depending on your relationship with HCL you may have several rights in relation to your Personal Data.
-Please refer to the Annexure A for information on data subject rights.
+Depending on your relationship with HCLTech you may have several rights in relation to your Personal Data.
+Please refer to Annexure A for information on Data Subject Rights.
 Please note, these rights are subject to exemption(s) and may not apply in all circumstances.
-If you wish to exercise these rights, then HCL will provide you with the requested information or action your request within one month after receipt of your verified request, subject to any extensions that maybe required and communicated to you.
+If you wish to exercise these rights, then HCLTech will provide you with the requested information or action your request within one month after receipt of your verified request, subject to any extensions that may be required and communicated to you.